pauloamed/ICPC/ideas/dynamic_programming.md

 Can be expressed in term of matrixes.
 Matrix exponentiation is associative, what enables us to solve a linear DP using:
 - Segtree (check segtree page), BIT
 - Matrix exponentation
+A polynomial approach is also feasible:
+- Divide and conquer on FFT
+- Exponentiation by squaring (if the a (transition) polynomial is recurrent)

 ### Matrix and tensor exponentiation
 Let's say we want to compute the number of paths of size `k` on a graph of size `N`.
 This can be solved by exponentiating `Adj_matrix`.